-I mentioned to you for the past two Sunday’s that I’m going to be speaking today on the November 3rd election and want to give you a little heads-up as I begin.
+I’ve been mentioning for the past two Sundays that I’m going to be speaking today on the November 3rd election, and I want to give you a little heads up as I begin.
 I will be going a little bit long this morning because I have a lot of ground to cover.

-This will be for me personally the 14th presidential election I will have voted in since reaching the age of majority, and this one is unlike anything I have ever seen.
-I actually said the same thing about the last election in 2016. but the events of the last 4 years. and in fact of the past six or seven months, have cast this upcoming election in a whole new and ever more dire light.
-I believe that at this moment in time in history you and I find ourselves as part of a society that is staring into the abyss, and that how our nation votes on November 3rd will determine whether we collectively step off the cliff into that abyss, or step back from it, if only temporarily.
+This will be for me, personally, the 14th presidential election I will have voted in since reaching the age of majority, and this one is unlike anything I have ever seen.
+I actually said this same thing about the last election in 2016, but the events of the last 4 years—in fact, of the past 6–7 months—have cast this upcoming election in a whole new and ever more dire light.
+I believe that at this moment in time and history, you and I find ourselves as part of a society that is staring into the abyss.
+And, how our nation votes on November 3rd will determine whether we collectively step off the cliff into that abyss or step back from it, if only temporarily.

-Brothers and sisters, we live in a nation that is sadly, tragically divided.
-A nation at odds with itself.
-Jesus words in the Gospel of this past Friday were never more true, “A house divided against itself cannot stand.”
+Brothers and Sisters, we live in a nation that is—sadly, tragically—divided; a nation at odds with itself.
+Jesus’ words in the Gospel of this past Friday (Oct.
+9, 2020 from Luke 11:15-26) were never more true: “A house divided against itself cannot stand.”
 I grieve for what has become of America.
-And so the last thing I want to do is to have this message contribute to that division in our country, and least of all to have it cause division in our parish.
+And so, the last thing I want to do is to have this message contribute to that division in our country, and—least of all—to have it cause division in our parish.
 You and I are children of the same Heavenly Father.
 You and I are servants of the same Lord and Master.
-We are first Christians, Catholics, we are second Americans, and then somewhere down the line from there we are Republicans or Democrats or Independents or whatever.
+We are first Christians, Catholics; we are second, American; and, then, somewhere down the line from there we are Republicans or Democrats or Independents or whatever.
 Never forget that order.
-And so it is almost become a cliché to declare that we have reached a tipping point in our nation, but it is also true, and it is time for faithful Catholics and other Christians to stand up courageously and forthrightly to confront the evil that has overtaken our culture, and say enough is enough.
-Because, whether you are aware of it or not, there are powerful forces in government at every level, as well as in the mainstream media, and in the Silicon Valley technocracy, that are working aggressively to silence the church, through legislation, lies, intimidation and censorship.

 Among the list of non-negotiable values which he identified, chief among them are the sanctity of life from conception to natural death, the sanctity of marriage, as a lifelong sacramental union of a man and a woman, and the preservation of religious liberty.

-Okay then, the five things that every Catholic needs to know about Catholic Joe Biden.
+Five things that every Catholic needs to know about “Catholic” Joe Biden

 Number One: Joe Biden is unabashedly pro-abortion

 Joe Biden is unabashedly pro-abortion.
-This fact is clear from his long voting record, his public pronouncements, his allegiance to and support of groups like Planned Parenthood and NARAL, and for his party’s platform, not only in this election year, but in their platform going back decades.
-He, and they, support abortion for any reason or for no reason right up to and even beyond the moment of birth.
-He, and they, opposed the effort in Congress to pass legislation requiring doctors who perform abortions to provide medical care to babies who survive the abortion opting rather to let such babie,s babies, simply die outside the womb with no care.
-He, and they, are pushing for the repeal the Hyde Amendment, an action which would force All American taxpayers, including you and me, to fund abortions, to pay for them.
-Along with your anti-life positions on euthanasia, physician-assisted suicide, embryonic stem cell research and other issues, the Democratic party has become the party of death and Catholic Joe Biden is there standard bearer, or as he said in the first presidential debate, “I am the Democratic Party”.
+This fact is clear from his long voting record, his public pronouncements, his allegiance to and support of groups such as Planned Parenthood and NARAL, and from his party’s platform not only in this election year but in their platform going back decades.
+He and they support abortion for any reason or for no reason, right up to and even beyond the moment of birth.
+He and they oppose the effort in Congress to pass legislation requiring doctors who perform abortions to provide medical care to babies who survive the abortion, opting, rather, to let such babies simply die outside the womb with no care.
+He and they are pushing for the repeal of the Hyde Amendment, and action which would force all American taxpayers, including you and me, to fund abortions, to pay for them.
+Along with their anti-life positions on euthanasia, physician-assisted suicide, embryonic stem cell research, and other issues, the Democrat Party has become the party of death.
+And, “Catholic” Joe Biden is their standard-bearer—or, as he said in the first Presidential Debate: “I am the Democratic Party!”

 Number Two: Joe Biden opposes the Church’s teaching on the sanctity of marriage

 Joe Biden opposes the Church’s teaching on the sanctity of marriage.
-While he was vice president and he publicly endorsed same-sex marriage in 2012, three years before The Supreme Court ruling.
-And in 2016, while still the vice president, he officiated over the wedding ceremony of two men, posting a photo of the ceremony on Twitter with the caption, “Proud to marry Brian and Joe at my house.
-Couldn’t be happier.
-Two long-time White House staffers.
-Two great guys”.
+While he was vice-president, he publically endorsed same-sex marriage in 2012, three years before the Supreme Court ruling.
+And, in 2016 (while still the vice-president) he officiated over the “wedding” ceremony of two men, posting a photo of the ceremony on Twitter, with the captions: “Proud to marry Brian and Joe at my house.
+Couldn’t be happier!
+Two long-time White House staffers, two great guys!”

 Number Three: A Biden presidency would be a danger to our religious liberty